madphysicist/scikit-guess/doc/appendices/reei/supplement.rst

 .. [errata-reei-11] The original paper has the figure number listed as 1 here, but should be 2.

+.. [errata-reei-12] The equation was moved to a separate line, for consistency with all the other numbered equations in the paper.

-.. [errata-reei-12] The version of :eq:`sin-int-resid` in the original paper has an unbalanced closing parenthesis after :math:`D`.
+.. [errata-reei-13] The version of :eq:`sin-int-resid` in the original paper has an unbalanced closing parenthesis after :math:`D`.
 It has been removed in the translation.

-.. [errata-reei-13] It is a bit unclear as to how the :math:`f'_k` values were generated in the figure in the original paper.
+.. [errata-reei-14] It is a bit unclear as to how the :math:`f'_k` values were generated in the figure in the original paper.
 The x-values of the points appear to be half way between the exact x-values.
 This makes it reasonable to suppose that the values were calculated from :math:`(x_k, y_k)` with